spacedvoid/connection/src/main/docs/module.md

 | [java.util.SortedMap]           | -                               | [SortedNavigableMap]          |
 | [java.util.NavigableMap]        | -                               | [NavigableMap]                |

-Some exceptions include decorator types, such as [java.util.ConcurrentMap]:
+Some exceptions include decorator types, such as [java.util.concurrent.ConcurrentMap]:

 | Java collection                      | Obtainable by(example)                     | Obtainable by in Connection(example)                                      |
 |--------------------------------------|--------------------------------------------|---------------------------------------------------------------------------|